 The Ardennes component of the Estonian draft horse was initially inserted into the breed both in a coordinated and in a non-coordinated way.
 Many North Estonian barons had brought Ardennes into their stables at the end of the 19th and at the beginning of the 20th century, to improve the pulling capability of their horses, but this was not coordinated.
 In 1913, many Ardennes were brought to Estonia from Sweden, and placed into manors in the counties of Viru and Harju.
 The Estonian Republic took an active part in breeding as well by importing 103 Ardennes between 1923 and 1935.
 The Tori Stud, which has always been influential in Estonian horse breeding, opened a separate section for Ardennes in 1931, which was also beneficial for the breed.
 This section was designed to house 10 mares and 1-2 stallions at a time.

 The most suitable living conditions for Ardennes in Estonia were found to be the Northern part of the country where their population inclined quickly.
 The major factor is lime in the soil, which is favourable for legumes to flourish, which in turn make the vegetation rich in calcium, phosphorus, and protein.
 This is important for the Estonian heavy horse’s swift development.
 This is actually one of the advantages of the breed – it matures quickly, both in terms of physiology and economics.
 If the feeding conditions are good, a young Estonian Draft can gain even a little more than 1 kg of weight per day.
-It is quite common for them to reach maturity before the age of three.

 THE ESTONIAN DRAFT